westmarchjournal/website/pages/staff.md

 # Staff Emeriti

 ## Lauren Crane, Editor-in-Chief (2022-2023)
-Lauren is a senior majoring in literature.
+Lauren (class of 2023) majored in literature.
 Although she was an avid reader as a child, Lauren developed her love for British literature after reading Jane Austen in high school.
 Her literary kindred spirit